FAQs

 Grass Seed FAQs

 There's a lot to learn about grass seed.
-We've answered your most asked questions below!
+We've answeed your most asked questions below!

 You can sow grass seed when temperatures are 10 degrees and above consistently during the day and at night.
 Before sowing, check these temperatures are forecast in your area for at least two weeks.
 Do not sow in flood, frost, snow or extremely hot conditions.
 With this in mind, typically the best times to sow are Spring or Autumn, and in most parts of the UK you can confidently sow from April right through to September.